schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Scholarship

-A joint gaming manager parts a playing at a accelerated foyer.
+A joint gaming manager parts a playing at an accelerated foyer.

 ## Intern Tuesday